OBSERVABILITY PLATFORM

 After approximately five days, each persisted metric, including both raw and aggregated metrics, undergoes a process called long-term downsampling (LTD).
 This process temporally downsamples data into a more compact form, and then deletes the non-downsampled data permanently.

-To maintain an accurate representation of the data, Chronosphere utilizes different downsampling methodologies, depending on the metric type and, if it's an aggregated metric, the method of aggregation used to produce its value.
+To maintain an accurate representation of the data, Chronosphere Observability Platform utilizes different downsampling methodologies, depending on the metric type and, if it's an aggregated metric, the method of aggregation used to produce its value.

 These behaviors are important to note beforehand, since any unexpected results of LTD will be noticed only approximately five days after ingestion.